 Time Commitment:

 The exact time commitment is not available at this point as staff is still waiting to determine the final number of financial support applicants.
-At a minimum, CRM members will be expected to participate in two training sessions (4 to 5 hours), process and training materials design and reviews (~5 hours).
+At a minimum, CMR members will be expected to participate in two training sessions (4 to 5 hours), process and training materials design and reviews (~5 hours).
 The time commitment for the evaluation process might vary, but since SARP members are expected to commit 3 to 5 hours weekly, CRM members should plan for the same.

 2012 Tentative Implementation Timeline:

-• April: CMR members selected by JAS WG and asked to sign confidentiality forms
+• April: CMR members selected by JAS WG and asked to sign confidentiality forms;

-• April/beginning of May: SARP EOIs reviewed and members selected
+• April/beginning of May: SARP EOIs reviewed and members selected;

-• May: SARP candidates notified and asked to sign required forms
+• May: SARP candidates notified and asked to sign required forms;

-• May: SARP training materials developed
+• May: SARP training materials developed;

-• June: SARP, CMR and Coordinator virtual training sessions conducted
+• June: SARP, CMR and Coordinator virtual training sessions conducted;

-• June: Final SARP and CRM teams are formed
+• June: Final SARP and CRM teams are formed;

-• July - October: Evaluation period
+• July - October: Evaluation period;

-• November: Support applicants results notifications
+• November: Support applicants results notifications.